By Brad M.

 Essential Prerequisites

 1. Obedience training: Your dog should respond consistently to basic commands like sit, stay, and come, even with distractions.
-Consider using high value treats from your dog subscription box to reinforce these behaviors.
+Consider using high value treats from your dog best dog subscription boxes to reinforce these behaviors.

 2. Focus work: Practice attention exercises where your dog makes eye contact and holds it until released.
 Start with just a few seconds and build up.